Burnham Plan of Manila: Summer resorts

-Manila needs accessible summer resorts on high ground due to its climate.
-The plan suggests that locations near Manila, such as the low hills on the east, the mountains of Mariveles, and the hill country around Laguna de Bay, could serve as convenient options for these resorts.
-This would provide government employees and their families with a change of air without the need for extensive travel or separation.
+Manila required accessible summer resorts on high ground due to its climate.
+The plan suggested nearby options, including the low hills east of Manila, the mountains of Mariveles, and the hill country around Laguna de Bay.
+These locations provided government employees and their families with a change of air without extensive travel.

+Implementation and legacy

+The Supreme Court of the Philippines is currently house in the old building of the University of the Philippines, Manila.

+Unlike Burnham's plans for American cities, which were often stymied by local political opposition, the undemocratic nature of American rule in the Philippines gave Burnham and his fellow planners greater liberty to implement the report's findings swiftly.